 Companies that are liable to corporation tax and operate qualifying ships that are strategically and commercially managed in the United Kingdom can choose to apply Tonnage Tax in the place of corporation tax.
 Tonnage Tax is an alternative method of calculating corporation tax profits by reference to the net tonnage of operated ships.
 The Tonnage Tax profit replaces the tax-adjusted profit/loss on a shipping business and certain related activities, as well as the chargeable gains/losses made on Tonnage Tax assets.
 Any other profits are taxable under the normal corporation tax regime.

 A supplementary tax is applicable to companies in the banking sector at 8% on profits in excess of GBP 25 million.
 Also, loss utilisation is restricted; carried forward trading losses can be set against only 25% of profits in a period.

 Income tax for non-resident companies

-A non-resident company is subject to UK corporation tax only on the trading profits of a UK PE or the trading profits attributable to a trade of dealing in or developing UK land (irrespective of whether there is a UK PE).
+A non-resident company is subject to UK corporation tax only on the trading profits of a UK PE or the trading profits attributable to a trade of dealing in or developing UK land (irrespective of whether there is a UK PE) and, from 6 April 2019, on the direct disposal and certain indirect disposals of UK property.
 Any other UK-source income received by a non-resident company is subject to UK income tax at the basic rate, currently 20%, without any allowances (subject to any relief offered by a DTT, if applicable).
 This charge most commonly arises in relation to UK rental income earned by a non-resident landlord (NRL).
 The United Kingdom therefore operates an NRL scheme that requires the NRL's letting agent or tenants to withhold the appropriate tax at source unless they have been notified that the NRL has applied for and been given permission to receive gross rents.

 Diverted Profits Tax (DPT)